safetyinnovation/inspire-datamodel/UnmannedAerialVehicles/README.md

 # Readme

-Note: This data model is currently under construction
+This folder contains all data related to UAVs.